Rainbow Girl & the Mud Boy

 sequels, spin-offs and supporting content

 The story is left wide open for a sequel, and also sets up opportunities for spin-offs with the supporting cast.
-For example, Rainbow Girl’s sidekick Harmony is given special powers that are teased towards the end of the film - when she plays music on her Keytar (a guitar with keys), a transformative soundwave blasts out.
+For example, Rainbow Girl’s sidekick Harmony is given special powers that are teased towards the end of the film—when she plays music on her Keytar (a guitar with keys), a transformative and healing soundwave blasts out.

 There’s a potential origin story for Ellie and Nelly, the eccentric couple who run the Rainbow Warriors Emporium of Enchantments - the place Rosy acquires the unicorn tears that are the source of her powers.
 Ellie and Nelly were environmental activists who became disenchanted until Rosy/Rainbow Girl gave them renewed hope.